Last updated on November 16th, 2019

 Even then, I didn’t get my driving license.
 Why? you would ask.

 First of all, I was living in Mumbai for the most part of my life.
 In Mumbai, if you drive your own vehicle, there are only two reasons.
 Either you are so stupid that you choose stressful driving over cheap and easily accessible public transport (or cabs).
-The second reason is that you just want to show off your wealth.
+The second reason is that you just want your own vehicle no matter what.

 Neither was the case with me.
 Besides, I never really thought of moving out of Mumbai, let alone out of India.
 So it never occurred to me to get a driving license.

-It only occurred to me to get a license when I started Australian PR process.
-However, it was too late by then.
 As per the VicRoads (Road Transport Authority for Victoria) rules, you need to hold an overseas driving license for at least three years to be eligible to get full Australian driver’s license.
 So getting a fresh Indian license was as silly as buying CD for iPad.
-So I ditched that idea, focused my energy on other preparations and decided to worry about driving later when I move to Australia.
+So I ditched that idea, focused my energies on other tasks and decided to worry about driving license later when I moved to Australia.

 The Need For Driving License

-Melbourne and most of the metro cities in Australia have excellent public transport, especially if you live in and around CBD area.
-In Victoria, you can use one travel pass for all the modes of transport i.e. Train, bus and tram.
-So when I moved to Melbourne, getting a driving license was not a priority for me.
+Melbourne and most of the metro cities in Australia have good public transport, especially if you live in and around the CBD area.
+In Victoria, you can use one travel pass called Myki for all the modes of transport i.e. Train, bus and tram.
+So when I moved to Melbourne, getting a driving license was not very high on my list.

-Secondly, during the initial days, I had a lot of time to prepare for driving test.
-At least I could have got my learner’s permit and be ready for driving test later in the year.
+Secondly, during the initial days, I had a lot of time to prepare for the driving test.
+At least I could have got my Learner’s Permit and be ready for driving test later in the year.
 As you get a job and bring family, your free time goes down.
 Anyway, it’s no use crying over spilt milk.

 After almost a year of hardship without a car, I finally bought a car in June 2016.
 As you can imagine, since I didn’t have the license, I had to get the help of my friend to test drive and bring the car home.

-But just buying a car was not enough, since neither my wife nor I had the driving license.
-As my wife had Indian license which was more than 3 years old, we decided that she should try to get full Australian driving license first.
-But before that, let’s discuss another important topic of converting overseas license to Australian driving license in Victoria.
+But just buying a car was not enough.
+Neither my wife nor I had a driving license.
+As my wife had an Indian license which was more than 3 years old, we decided that she should try to get a full Australian driving license first.
+That brought us to our next major hurdle – converting overseas license to Australian driving license.

 How To Convert Overseas License In Victoria